 Yesterday’s UQ response was largely a rehash of an earlier Statement on how BEIS has put £120 million into the company as part of the ETS bailout.
 We have heard the same story again.
 The only question the Minister answered yesterday was the one I asked about whether the ETS bailout money would be at risk in an insolvency; he said that the money would be repaid.
 What due diligence did the Government carry out before agreeing that bailout?
 Were they really unaware that there were likely to be cash-flow problems in the company sufficient to cause it to go into administration within three weeks of this deal?
 Does he want to reflect on what he said yesterday?

-Secondly, it is surely imperative now that the Government ensure that this business is stabilised and confidence given to customers, workers and businesses right across the supply chain.
+Secondly, it is surely imperative now that the Government ensure that this business is stabilised and that confidence is given to customers, workers and businesses right across the supply chain.
 In this context, can the Minister tell us whether the Government have considered taking over the company?
 My understanding of the situation is that, given the strategic importance of the sector, this would almost certainly be allowed under state aid rules.
 It would be a good deal, given that it has been estimated that allowing British Steel to collapse could lead to about £2.8 billion in lost wages over a 10-year period and cost the Government about £1.1 billion in lost tax revenues and increased benefit payments.

 Thirdly, it is reported that the owner, Greybull Capital, was asking the Government for a loan of £30 million, although there have also been reports that it wanted £75 million.
 The Minister refused to name a figure yesterday.
 Can he confirm today what the asks of British Steel were in the negotiations?
 Was it just the reported £30 million or more?
 Was a wider package of measures requested, including government action to support steel production?
 If so, why was that refused?